 Central American Migrants are Disproportionately Affected By the Trump Administration’s Policies

 CBS News reports that 80 percent of all asylum cases that were decided in the 2018 fiscal year involved applicants from just four countries of origination: Mexico, Honduras, El Salvador, and Guatemala.
 These countries are disproportionately affected by drug cartel violence.
 Yet, historically, migrants from all four countries have low rates of success in asylum applications.
 As the Trump Administration changes the rules — once again actively making the process harder for desperate and vulnerable people — Central American asylum seekers bear the brunt of the impact.

 There are other serious inequities in how asylum cases are handled.
 Certain immigration judges rarely grant asylum.
 Earlier this year, a Los Angeles Times report found that immigration judges approve asylum claims at vastly different rates.
 According to the data, some Los Angeles County judges only approved asylum in three percent of cases, less than one tenth the rate of the national average for 2018 (35 percent).
 This raises questions about the fairness of the standards those immigration judges are using in adjudicating asylum cases.

-At the Goldstein Immigration Lawyers, our California immigration lawyers are persistent, diligent advocates for asylum seekers.
+At the Goldstein Immigration Lawyers, our immigration lawyers are persistent, diligent advocates for asylum seekers.
 If you or your loved one is applying for asylum in Los Angeles, we are here to help.
-To arrange a fully confidential immigration consultation, please do not hesitate to call our law office at (213) 262-2000.
+To arrange a fully confidential immigration consultation, contact us today.